rezkyws/local-qa-documents/README.md

 <br />
 <div align="center">
-  <h3 align="center">QA Over Database Application</h3>
+  <h3 align="center">Local QA (Question-Answering) using Large Language Models and Database as a Source</h3>

   <p align="center">
     This project is a question-answering application that leverages local and open-source Large Language Models (LLMs).
-It utilizes your text database as its knowledge base or primary source of information.
+It utilizes your vector database as its knowledge base or primary source of information.
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />